 Healthcare organisations do not often look at the system as a whole and acknowledge the web of interconnections they contain.
 Instead, they tend to consider their systems as collections of individual processes or inputs.

 This reductionist approach is attractive because it simplifies the collection of indicator data.
 Therefore, it offers the (often overstated) promise of rapidly determining the root cause when a problem occurs.

 Reductionism makes us view problems the wrong way

-This can best be illustrated by a real-life example that a colleague shared with me.
+I can illustrate my opinions with a real-life example that a colleague shared with me.

-The Director of the Emergency Department (ED) received an email from the hospital’s Quality Manager who, after reviewing ED incident reports, found that some patients were receiving repeat investigations because of incomplete handovers between clinical staff at shift changeovers.
+The Director of the Emergency Department (ED) received an email from the hospital’s Quality Manager (QM).
+After reviewing ED incident reports, the QM found that some patients were receiving repeat investigations because of incomplete handovers between clinical staff at shift changeovers.

 Reductionism and reactivity go hand-in-hand

 The ED example reflects a broader reactive approach to quality improvement within healthcare organisations.